 I did and it is.

-So here’s the recipe for you to comfort in the cold winter nights.
-If you’re not a fan of chickpeas as I was you have to try anyway.
-It’s so simple yet so flavorful.
-To me it’s the perfect winter soup.
+So here's the recipe of the famous chickpea soup for you to comfort in the cold winter nights.
+It's so simple yet so flavorful.
+To me it's the perfect winter soup.

 - 1 large Potato